- Fantastic Team

 You can also hear a strange noise coming from the dashboard.
 However, that may also be some mechanism moving about, a malfunction in the air conditioning and many, many other things.
 If you recognise the sound as the scratching of little nails, or sharp teeth destroying some plastic, you may have rodents living in your dashboard.
 They get there through the air vents and often make nests in the filter boxes.
 That filter’s job is to filtrate the air that comes from outside the car so you can breath fresh air.

 Another sign of infestation is obvious chewing marks on the interior of your car.
-Now, such cases are not so common, especially for modern vehicles, however, if an entrance is present a rodent would gladly live inside of your car.
+Now, such cases are not so common, especially for modern vehicles, however, if an entry is present a rodent would gladly live inside of your car.
 Often a result of neglect and intense corrosion, there are holes in the body panels of some vehicles.
-Those holes can get large enough for a full size rat to squeeze through and will give it access to soft plastic panels or interior carpets that would serve as food and nesting material.
-If a rat is living in the inside of your vehicle, you may notice the same signs listed in our rodent infestation facts page, which are usual for domestic infestations.
-You may never see the rat itself, because it will leave the premises during the day and scavenge for food.
+Those holes can get large enough for a full-size rat to squeeze through and will give it access to soft plastic panels or interior carpets that would serve as food and nesting material.
+You may never see the rat itself because it will leave the premises during the day and scavenge for food.